Maple Cranberry Crème Brûlée

 Preheat oven to 325° F.

 In a saucepan, heat maple syrup over medium heat to boiling; add cranberries.
-Cook just until all berries are popped open.
-Remove from heat.
+Cook just until all berries are popped open; remove from the heat.
 Divide cranberries between 6 to 8 ovenproof ramekins.

 With a wire whisk, blend together 1/2 cup sugar and egg yolks until they are pale yellow.
 Stir in cream and vanilla.

 Divide cream mixture among ramekins and place them in a casserole dish.
 Pour boiling water around the ramekins to a depth of about 3/4-inch.
 Place the dish in the oven and bake for 50 to 60 minutes or until custard is slightly firm in the center.

 To serve: Sprinkle each ramekin with about 2 teaspoons sugar and caramelize with a small torch or place under a preheated broiler until sugar is golden and bubbly.

 Recipe by, PCC Chef